On the convex formulations of robust Markov decision processes: A conic reformulation based on convex conjugates

-This shows that $\alpha \mapsto g_{2}(\alpha)$ is a concave function.
-Overall, we have proved the following theorem. \begin{theorem} Under Assumption~\ref{assumption-polyhedral}, we can reformulate the convex optimization program \eqref{eq:convex-formulation-regularized-RMDP} as the following simpler convex optimization program:
+Combining Proposition~\ref{prop:tractable-counterpart} with the formulation~\eqref{eq:reformulation--1}, we arrive at the following theorem. \begin{theorem} Under Assumption~\ref{assumption-convex}, the set of optimal solutions to the convex program~\eqref{eq:convex-formulation-regularized-RMDP} coincides with the set of optimal solutions to the following convex program: